flutter/devtools/packages/devtools_app/README.md

 This is a companion repo to the main Flutter repo.
 It contains the source code for a suite of performance tools for Dart and Flutter.
-All of the core logic for the devtools app is in package:devtools_app.
+All of the core logic for the devtools app is in package:devtools_app

 ## Getting started